cxb3rf1lth/darktube-cli/README.md

 All files are saved in:

 ```
-~/Downloads/DarkTube/
+~/Downloads/DarkTube/  # For Linux/macOS/WSL
+~/storage/downloads/DarkTube/  # For Termux
 ```

 ---

 ## 📜 Disclaimer

 This tool is intended **strictly for personal and educational use only**.
 You are solely responsible for how you use it.
 ⚠️ Do not download copyrighted content without permission.

 ---

 ## 👤 Author

 **ZedSec/cxb3rf1lth**
 🔗 GitHub: [github.com/cxb3rf1lth/zedseclabs/zxtxzec](https://github.com/cxb3rf1lth)

 ---